 The series is open to format and genre diversity.
-It acknowledges different means and ways of inquiry and is open to monographs, collective volumes, translations, dissertations, research reports, essays, pamphlets and even documentaries.
+It acknowledges different means and ways of inquiry and is open to monographs, collective volumes, republications, translations, dissertations, research reports, essays, pamphlets and even documentaries.

 New formats and digital experimentation are welcome, as well as new ways of presenting the circulation of sources.
-The series will mainly publish in English, German and Italian, but is open to other languages if editorial arrangements can be made.
+The series will mainly publish in English, Italian and German, but is open to other languages if editorial arrangements can be made.
 It explicitly wants to encourage translation projects.
 All texts in this series will be available in a real open-access format (‘gold’).
 At the same time high quality standards in the reviewing and editorial processes are pursued.

-This series is devoted to the social-cultural study of early modern knowledge cultures (ca.1450-1750).
-It promotes studies that highlight the importance of science as a collective praxis, understood as a contested field informed by political, philosophical and confessional struggles for cultural hegemony, and in connection with social and economic interests.
+This series, published by Edizioni Ca' Foscari, is devoted to the social-cultural study of early modern knowledge cultures (ca.1450-1750).
+It promotes source-based studies that highlight the importance of science as a collective praxis, understood as a contested field informed by political, philosophical and confessional struggles for cultural hegemony, and in connection with social and economic interests.
 The emphasis on the political and ethical dimensions of agency should complement existing narratives on the materials, techniques, and meanings of learned and artistic practices.
 Moreover, since early modern knowledge was articulated and modified through its circulation within various realms of society, including artisanal circles and academic networks, it is crucial to investigate the institutional, political, and ideological settings of early-modern knowledge cultures.
 In how far did political antagonisms, ideological struggles, and religious tensions hinder scientific development or underpin it?
 How did the modern construction of identity along confessional, linguistic, and political lines affect the ethos and epistemic values of the sciences?
 What hegemonic values underpinned the early modern transformation of life and knowledge production?

 To deal with struggles for knowledge hegemonies implies to value political subjectivity, initiative, and action in their capacity to redirect the structural elements that emerge from history.